Swordsman (character): Fictional character history

 Jacques Duquesne grows up as a privileged youth in the fictional Southeast Asian nation of Siancong, then under French rule.
 Unlike his father and other European residents, Duquesne holds no prejudice against the Siancongese natives, and after performing an act of kindness for a native servant, he is invited to join a communist rebellion against French rule.
 As the costumed Swordsman, Duquesne, fancying himself a swashbuckling freedom fighter, helps liberate Siancong, only to learn that the rebel leader Wong Chu killed Duquesne's father.
 Devastated and disillusioned, Duquesne departs Siancong to seek adventure.
 Nothing else is known of Duquesne's early career, but he eventually joins the Carson Carnival of Traveling Wonders; although his swordplay makes him one of the carnival's star attractions, he gradually descends into gambling and drunkenness, his youthful idealism long behind him.

 Eventually Duquesne, by now in his thirties or older, takes a young runaway named Clint Barton under his wing and teaches him how to use bladed weapons, while another performer, Trick Shot, teaches Barton archery, at which he proves to be a master.
 The young Clint stumbles upon Duquesne stealing money from the carnival's paymaster to pay a gambling debt.
 Clint attempts to turn his mentor over to the law, but is pursued by Duquesne and badly beaten.
 Before Duquesne can deliver the fatal blow, Trick Shot steps in to save the young boy.
 Duquesne then flees the carnival and adapts his swordsplay act to become a costumed supervillain.

-Years later, the Swordsman attempts to join the Avengers (whose members include Clint Barton, now known as the superhero Hawkeye) to take advantage of the benefits that go with an Avenger ID.
+Years later, Swordsman attempts to join the Avengers (whose members include Clint Barton, now known as the superhero Hawkeye) to take advantage of the benefits that go with an Avenger ID.
 He is refused entry into the team, largely due to Hawkeye's protests and the fact that he is wanted in different states, and threatens to kill Captain America after capturing him, but the rest manage to rescue him.
 After failing the first time around, he is accepted into the Avengers.
-However, he is secretly an agent of the Mandarin, who teleported him to his castle before the Avengers can capture him, and creates a pseudo-image of Iron Man to recommend the Swordsman to the Avengers.
-The Mandarin also fits the Swordsman's sword with extra powers, such as firing artificial lightning bolts, though he warns the Swordsman that if they are ever pointed at him they will reverse.
-After joining the Avengers, the Swordsman reveals his true intentions and betrays the team, planting a bomb on the control panels which can be activated by remote-control.
+However, he is secretly an agent of the Mandarin, who teleported him to his castle before the Avengers can capture him, and creates a pseudo-image of Iron Man to recommend Swordsman to the Avengers.
+The Mandarin also fits Swordsman's sword with extra powers, such as firing artificial lightning bolts, though he warns Swordsman that if they are ever pointed at him they will reverse.
+After joining the Avengers, Swordsman reveals his true intentions and betrays the team, planting a bomb on the control panels which can be activated by remote-control.
 He soon has a change of heart and betrays the Mandarin to save the Avengers.
-Despite his heroics, the Swordsman leaves the ranks of the Avengers, knowing that the Mandarin will now be against him.
+Despite his heroics, Swordsman leaves the Avengers, knowing that the Mandarin will now be against him.
+Swordsman goes on to join the Lethal Legion and battle the Avengers.